Cape Tribulation, Daintree National Park

-The Department of National Parks, Recreation, Sport and Racing is seeking volunteers to work as camping area hosts at Noah Beach, Daintree National Park.
+The Department of National Parks, Sport and Racing is seeking volunteers to work as campground hosts at Noah Beach, Daintree National Park.
 Volunteers camp free in return for helping maintain the camping area facilities.

 Volunteers are required to work a minimum of 2 hours per day, 6 days a week cleaning facilities and removing rubbish.
 The duration will be 3–4 weeks and you will need to enjoy camping and the environment, be self-sufficient and equipped to camp in all weather conditions (including high rainfall).